Anthropology: Cultural relativism

 As part of their quest for scientific objectivity, present-day anthropologists typically urge cultural relativism, which has an influence on all the sub-fields of anthropology.
 This is the notion that cultures should not be judged by another's values or viewpoints, but be examined dispassionately on their own terms.
 There should be no notions, in good anthropology, of one culture being better or worse than another culture.

 Ethical commitments in anthropology include noticing and documenting genocide, infanticide, racism, sexism, mutilation (including circumcision and subincision), and torture.
 Topics like racism, slavery, and human sacrifice attract anthropological attention and theories ranging from nutritional deficiencies, to genes, to acculturation, to colonialism, have been proposed to explain their origins and continued recurrences.

-To illustrate the depth of an anthropological approach, one can take just one of these topics, such as "racism" and find thousands of anthropological references, stretching across all the major and minor sub-fields.
+To illustrate the depth of an anthropological approach, one can take just one of these topics, such as racism, and find thousands of anthropological references, stretching across all the major and minor sub-fields.

 Military involvement

 Anthropologists' involvement with the U.S. government, in particular, has caused bitter controversy within the discipline.
-Franz Boas publicly objected to US participation in World War I, and after the war he published a brief expose and condemnation of the participation of several American archaeologists in espionage in Mexico under their cover as scientists.
+Franz Boas publicly objected to US participation in World War I, and after the war, he published a brief exposé and condemnation of the participation of several American archaeologists in espionage in Mexico under their cover as scientists.

-But by the 1940s, many of Boas' anthropologist contemporaries were active in the allied war effort against the Axis Powers (Nazi Germany, Fascist Italy, and Imperial Japan).
-Many served in the armed forces, while others worked in intelligence (for example, Office of Strategic Services and the Office of War Information).
+But by the 1940s, many of Boas' anthropologist contemporaries were active in the allied war effort against the Axis powers (Nazi Germany, Fascist Italy, and Imperial Japan).
+Many served in the armed forces, while others worked in intelligence (for example, the Office of Strategic Services and the Office of War Information).
 At the same time, David H. Price's work on American anthropology during the Cold War provides detailed accounts of the pursuit and dismissal of several anthropologists from their jobs for communist sympathies.

-Attempts to accuse anthropologists of complicity with the CIA and government intelligence activities during the Vietnam War years have turned up surprisingly little.
+Attempts to accuse anthropologists of complicity with the CIA and government intelligence activities during the Vietnam War years have turned up little.
 Many anthropologists (students and teachers) were active in the antiwar movement.
 Numerous resolutions condemning the war in all its aspects were passed overwhelmingly at the annual meetings of the American Anthropological Association (AAA).

 Professional anthropological bodies often object to the use of anthropology for the benefit of the state.
 Their codes of ethics or statements may proscribe anthropologists from giving secret briefings.
 The Association of Social Anthropologists of the UK and Commonwealth (ASA) has called certain scholarship ethically dangerous.
 The "Principles of Professional Responsibility" issued by the American Anthropological Association and amended through November 1986 stated that "in relation with their own government and with host governments ... no secret research, no secret reports or debriefings of any kind should be agreed to or given."
 The current "Principles of Professional Responsibility" does not make explicit mention of ethics surrounding state interactions.